Geometric Constraints in Deep Learning Frameworks: A Survey: Normal-Depth Orthogonal Constraint

 \section{Normal-Depth Orthogonal Constraint}

-Surface normal is an important 'local' feature of 3D point-cloud of a scene, which can provide promising 3D geometric cues to estimate geometrically consistent depth maps.
+Surface normals are important 'local' features of the 3D point cloud of a scene, which can provide promising 3D geometric cues to estimate geometrically consistent depth maps.
 In the 3D world coordinate system, the vector connecting two pixels in the same plane should be orthogonal to their direction of normal.
-Enforcing normal-depth orthogonal constraint tends to improve depth estimates in 3D space \cite{wang2016surge, eigen2015predicting, yang2017unsupervised}.
+Enforcing normal-depth orthogonal constraints tend to improve depth estimates in 3D space \cite{wang2016surge, eigen2015predicting, yang2017unsupervised}.
+Application of these constraints during the learning process helps model better understand the representations related to cluttered backgrounds, repetitive patterns and texture-less regions.
+These can efficiently be utilized as part of an objective function in a deep learning framework.

-\paragraph{Depth to normal:} Given depth $D_i$, to estimate the normal of each central pixel $p_i$, Fig. \ref{fig:normal-depth-constraints} (left), we need to consider the neighboring pixels, $p_{neighbors}$.
-The Fig. \ref{fig:normal-depth-constraints} (left) shows $8$ neighbor convention to compute the normal of the central pixel.
-Two neighbors , $p_{ix}$ and $p_{iy}$ are selected from $p_{neighbors}$ for each central pixel $p_i$ with depth value as $D_i$ and camera intrinsics $K$ to estimate normal $\tilde{N_i}$.
-First, we project the depth in 3D space and then, use cross product between vector $\overrightarrow{P_i P_{ix}}$ and $\overrightarrow{P_i P_{iy}}$ to estimate the normal, Eq. \ref{eq:each-normal}.
-With $8$ such estimates of normal $\tilde{N_i}$ for each central pixel, we estimate the final normal $N_i$ as the mean value of all the estimates using Eq. \ref{eq:avg-normal}.
+\paragraph{Depth to normal:} Given depth $D_i$, to estimate the normal of each central pixel $p_i$, we need to consider the neighboring pixels $p_{neighbors}$.
+Fig. \ref{fig:normal-depth-constraints} (left) shows $8$ neighbor convention to compute the normal of the central pixel.
+Two neighbors, $p_{ix}$ and $p_{iy}$ are selected from $p_{neighbors}$ for each central pixel $p_i$, with depth value as $D_i$ and camera intrinsics $K$, to estimate normal $\tilde{N_i}$.
+First, we project the depth in 3D space, and then take the cross product between vectors $\overrightarrow{P_i P_{ix}}$ and $\overrightarrow{P_i P_{iy}}$ to estimate the normal,